varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 Varnish is heavily multithreaded, so by default VMODs must implement their own locking to protect shared resources.

-When a VCL is loaded or unloaded, the initialization and teardown is run sequentially in a single thread, and there is guaranteed to be no other activity related to this particular VCL, nor are there  init/fini activity in any other VCL or VMOD at this time.
+When a VCL is loaded or unloaded, the init and priv->free are run sequentially all in a single thread, and there is guaranteed to be no other activity related to this particular VCL, nor are there  init/fini activity in any other VCL or VMOD at this time.

 That means that the VMOD init, and any object init/fini functions are already serialized in sensible order, and won't need any locking, unless they access VMOD specific global state, shared with other VCLs.

+Trafic in other VCLs which also import this VMOD, will be happening while housekeeping is going on.